lumarcogliese/Data-Availability---Si-SiGe-Membranes/README.md

 Raw data (ellipsometry, AFM, profilometry, microscopy) and simulation results (finite element and Kirchoff-Love plate theory) can be found under "Raw_data" and "Simulation_data".

 Fits to ellipsometric data can be reproduced with ellipsometry_tmm_model.ipynb which relies on the complex refractive indices in the "Material_parameters" directory.

+The repository can be ran with BinderHub using the following link: https://mybinder.org/v2/gh/lumarcogliese/Data-Availability---Si-SiGe-Membranes/9799af09dfd9990a9f2cbe9a51913afda8128ecd?urlpath=lab%2Ftree%2FFig1.ipynb